This post may contain affiliate links.

 The kit also includes a plastic piece that screws in to the top of the pop bottle (the bottom of the bird feeder).
 It provides a perch for the birds while they are eating.

 That’s all there is to it.
 We have really enjoyed trying to identify the birds that come to our bird feeders.
-We have some house finches, as well as juncos (a type of sparrow).
-We also identified chickadees.
+We have identified some house finches, juncos (a type of sparrow), and chickadees.
 You can identify birds from a bird field guide.

 We also found a neat app for iPhones that lets you type in some information about the bird you are looking at and it tells you what the bird may be.
 It even has recordings of bird calls to help identify birds.
 The app we are using is the Merlin app from Cornell University.